enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Take account of the global permissions for account creation.
-At least one of them must be `true` for anonymous users to led this extension create accounts for them (independent of its own configuration setting `AutoCreateUser` below):
+At least one of them must be `true` for anonymous users to led this extension create accounts for users as of yet unknown to the wiki database.
+(If you set this to `false`, then automatic login works only for users who have a wiki account already.):

     $wgGroupPermission['*']['createaccount'] = true;

-    // or if account creation by anonymous users is forbidden
+    // If account creation by anonymous users is forbidden, then allow
+    // it at least for beeing created automatically.
     $wgGroupPermission['*']['createaccount'] = false;
     $wgGroupPermission['*']['autocreateaccount'] = true;

+    // Only login a user automatically, who is known to the wiki already.
+    $wgGroupPermission['*']['createaccount'] = false;
+    $wgGroupPermission['*']['autocreateaccount'] = false;

 Configuration